Skip to content

 Commands

-CVMI provides a set of commands for managing skills, running gateways, and connecting to remote servers.
+CVMI provides commands for managing skills, running gateways, connecting to remote servers, and generating typed clients from ContextVM servers.

 Install ContextVM skills.
 Skills provide documentation, templates, and reference implementations to help you work with the ContextVM protocol.